PINNYTU/Profile/README.md

    > Output: Brands like Lancome, Clarins, and Estee Lauder show the highest score respectively.
  * ### Travel Insurance Marketing Strategy
-   > Problems: Would like to if there are differences in travel habbits between customers and non-customers
+   > Problems: Would like to if there are differences in travel habbits between customers and non-customers.

    > Techniques:
       * Clean data:  Use excel to remove duplicates/ check for wrong data format/ replace null to 0 in flag and 'N/A' in string.